Skip to main content

 Honors College Applicants, Short Response 1

-Alternatively, you could ask yourself the following questions, to kick off your brainstorming:
+Alternatively, you could ask yourself the following questions to kick off your brainstorming:

-• What special interests or hobbies have you spent considerable time developing?
+• What special interests or hobbies have you spent considerable time developing? (e.g., rock climbing, crocheting, Scottish folklore, etc.)

-• Tracking the popularity of various bird seeds at your birdfeeder, doing a painting on your ceiling that incorporates the stain caused by water damage
+• How have you creatively engaged with your interests?
+Have you found new ways to learn about or solve problems? (e.g., tracking the popularity of various bird seeds at your birdfeeder, doing a painting on your ceiling that incorporates the stain caused by water damage, etc.)

 Let’s look at an example of what a strong response might look like.

-“Last summer, fascinated by sustainable architecture, I built a small model home using recycled materials.
-I researched eco-friendly construction techniques, such as repurposing materials, and implemented those ideas in my model by using worn out dishrags as insulation and plastic bottle caps as roof shingles.
 I tested my model by leaving it outside in a rainstorm, and was thrilled when not a single drop got through!
 This project not only deepened my understanding of sustainable practices, but also pushed me to be attentive to detail and see function rather than solely form.”

-This example is specific in showing the student’s creativity–it doesn’t just mention the recycled model home project, but also gives details about particular materials they repurposed.
+This example is specific in showing the student’s creativity—it doesn’t just mention the recycled model home project, but also gives details about particular materials that they repurposed.
 We can see that they have a deep knowledge of architectural practices and sustainable design, and an appreciation for both the beauty and necessity of building.

 Honors College Applicants, Short Response 2

-Given the abbreviated length, you should spend around twenty words describing the problem, forty to fifty describing your response and the resources you used, and the last twenty to thirty words reflecting on the broader impact this challenge and resolution had on you.
-Note that these are just approximations–every response will be different, but if you’re struggling to stay within the count, this is a good blueprint.
+Given the abbreviated length, you should spend around 20 words describing the problem, 40 to 50 words describing your response and the resources you used, and the last 30 to 40 words reflecting on the broader impact this challenge and resolution had on you.

-Before you start worrying too much about length, though, here are some guiding questions to help you come up with an appropriate problem to write about.
+Before you start worrying too much about length, though, here are some guiding questions to help you come up with an appropriate problem to write about:

-• Have you faced a challenge where you had to rely on external support or resources to work through it?
+• Have you faced a challenge where you had to rely on any external support or resources to work through it?

 • Have you dealt with a challenge that changed your perspective or worldview?